Florida Anti-Tampering Act

 Accusations for falsing reporting that a consumer product was tampered with under Section 501.001(2)(c), F.S. are punishable by up to 15 years in Florida State Prison as provided in s.
 775.082 or s.
 775.083.

-The term “communicates false information” means to communicate information that is false, and that the communicator knows is false, under circumstances in which the information may reasonably be expected to be believed.
+The term “communicates false information” means to communicate false information and that the communicator knows is false under circumstances in which the information may reasonably be expected to be believed.

 Threatening to Tamper with a Consumer Product